Top 10 Edible Flowering Plants for Home Cooks to Grow

 (Calendula officinalis, annual)

-Add colorful tang to side dishes and entrees with the bright yellow or orange petals of calendula, also known as pot marigold.
-Slightly bitter and squashlike in flavor, the flowers can be used as garnishes, mixed into mashed potatoes and grains, tossed into salads or baked in breads.
+Add colorful tang to side dishes and entrees with the bright yellow or orange petals of calendula, also known as pot marigold (here’s how to tell the difference: calendula vs. marigold).
+Slightly bitter and squashlike in flavor, the flowers can be used as garnishes, mixed into mashed potatoes and grains, tossed into salads or baked into breads.
 As the name implies, pot marigolds are ideally suited to growing in containers.

 (Allium schoenoprasum, Zones 4 to 8)